Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-32-deep-wounds.md

  "And then you get obese diabetics complaining about how hard their life is when it’d have been way *less* harder if they just put in some effort," Ava observed as he pressed the button..

-"You’re in a cynical mood today, *mija…"*
+"You’re in a cynical mood today, *mija..."*

 "Sorry."

-"I don’t blame you, though…" The light changed to let them across, and Gabe rolled his chair off the sidewalk.
+"I don’t blame you, though..."
+The light changed to let them across, and Gabe rolled his chair off the sidewalk.
 "You *are* gonna take the pills, right?"

 "Charlotte’s promised to nag me if I don’t," Ava told him, with a weak but genuine smile.
 Finally opening up to her best friend had been difficult and tearful, but had rewarded her with the kind of emotional and practical support that only a midwife could provide.